 Dr Oana Andrei

-Dr Oana Andrei is a Lecturer in the Centre for Computing Science Education.
-Until August 2020 she was a Research Fellow in the School of Computing Science at the University of Glasgow and a member of the Formal Analysis, Theory and Algorithm section.
-She worked on the EPSRC programme grants S4: Science of Sensor Systems Software (2016 -- 2020), Populations: A populations approach to ubicomp systems design (2011 -- 2017), and the EPRSC projects VPS: Verifying Interoperability Requirements in Pervasive Systems (2011) and SIGNAL: Stochastic process algebra for biochemical signalling pathway analysis (2009 -- 2011).
-In 2008 she obtained a PhD in Computer Science from INPL (nowadays University of Lorraine) and INRIA Nancy-Grand Est, France.
+I am a Lecturer with the Centre for Computing Science Education and the Formal Analysis, Theory and Algorithms (FATA) section.
+Until August 2020 I was a Research Fellow in the School of Computing Science at the University of Glasgow.
+I worked under Prof Dame Muffy Calder on the EPSRC programme grants S4: Science of Sensor Systems Software (2016 -- 2020), Populations: A populations approach to ubicomp systems design (2011 -- 2017), and the EPRSC projects VPS: Verifying Interoperability Requirements in Pervasive Systems (2011) and SIGNAL: Stochastic process algebra for biochemical signalling pathway analysis (2009 -- 2011).
+In 2008 I obtained a PhD in Computer Science from INPL (nowadays University of Lorraine) and INRIA Nancy-Grand Est, France.

 Personal website: http://www.dcs.gla.ac.uk/~oandrei